At Western University, we pride ourselves on offering the best student experience inside and outside of the classroom.

 Infinite Reach: Métis Student Solidarity Network is a group of students who work together to enrich and enhance their postsecondary education experiences.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 Members may also organize your Orientation Week and student clubs.
 At Western, you are represented by the University Students’ Council (USC).
+The USC administers a Health and Dental Plan that is specifically designed to supplement provincial health care and meet students’ health care and dental needs.

 Recreation and Intramurals